-- 1. HSCI 390 Internship 4 credits - 2.
-HSCI 400 Health Science Seminar 1 credit
+1.HSCI 390 Internship - 4 credits 2.HSCI 400 Health Science Seminar - 1 credit

 Because health sciences is an interdisciplinary major, students must select courses from at least two different disciplines listed below.
 In addition, at least four of the courses in the major must be at the 200 level or above.
-Students must work closely with a health science advisor to make sure they select the necessary courses to prepare for the graduate program they desire, as well as courses that complement their disciplinary major.
+Students must work closely with their advising team to make sure they select the necessary courses to prepare for the graduate program they desire, as well as courses that complement their second major.